AlainNgauthier/MyDevBlog/README.md

 ### Learning

-The most challenging of this project has been the use of React Leaflet to manipulate and customize maps and to handle with types of the queries.
-It has been a very interesting and fun way to learn by doing.
+Manipulating and customizing maps was the most challenging of this project (fisrt experience with React Leaflet).
+It was a very interesting and fun way to learn by doing.